mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   - CDNs do not guarantee caching for such large objects, so we should assume worst case direct-downloads.
   - Possible options: Shrink package down enough to host on Linode / Point to Github Assets instead for releases / Decentralise `download.mantidproject.org` across facilities with free outbound / Something else?

-- Shinking installer size (Low priority):
+- Shrinking installer size (Low priority):
   (Results from Windows)
   - QtWebEngine shrinks to 75MB compressed, this is one of the largest files in our bin
   - Could we use a local browser of shipping Chromium for our help pages?